Adult Literacy and Life Skills

-- Gain enough confidence to eventually access LINC or career programs; and
+- Gain enough confidence to eventually access LINC or career programs

-- Increase confidence in listening, reading, speaking and writing in English; accessing community resources and taking care of their family members.
+- Increase confidence in listening, reading, speaking and writing in English

-The benefits for clients, organizations and the community are:
+The benefits for clients, and the community are:

-- The clients are brought out of isolation and equipped them with the necessary skills to read, write and communicate in English.
+- The clients are brought out of isolation and equipped with basic English language skills

-- The clients have the opportunity to make friends and relate with people from other countries and different cultures.
+- Clients will have the opportunity to make friends and relate with individuals from other countries and cultures.

-This may include amongst others where the Literacy students take part in Life Skills workshops focused on topics such as Finances & Budgeting, Transportation, Parenting and Family Communication.
-While parents are on-site accessing our programs and resources, childminding is available.
+Participants of the Literacy and Life Skills program may take part in workshops focused on topics such as Finances & Budgeting, Transportation, Health and Wellness, Parenting and Family Communication.
+While parents are on-site accessing our programs and resources, free childminding is available.